devcode1981/File-Provider-Storage/doc/howto/geo-docker-registry-replication.md

       timeout: 500ms
       threshold: 5
       backoff: 1s
 ```

+In this example:

-where `secret` is a secret word that will be used for communication between Registry and
+- `secret` is a secret word that will be used for communication between Registry and the primary
-the primary node.
+  node.

-This assumes that your primary node is running on `3001` port of your localhost.
+- The primary node is running on port `3001` of your localhost.
-We also assume that you use Mac OS, if you use Linux, instead of `docker.for.mac.localhost`,
+- The host name is for macOS.
+If you use Linux, use `host.docker.internal` instead of
-use `host.docker.internal`.
+  `docker.for.mac.localhost`,

 ### Configure the primary node